Learn How to Get a Private Investigator Licensing in any State

 North Dakota

-- Private Investigator licensing in the state of North Dakota is handled by the North Dakota Private Investigative & Security Board.
-Primarily, the North Dakota Board licenses and regulates the Investigation and Security industries.
+• The North Dakota Private Investigative & Security Board handles private Investigator licensing in North Dakota.
+The North Dakota Board licenses and regulates the Investigation and Security industries.
 For example, the board establishes the qualifications and procedures for classifying, qualifying, licensing, bonding, and regulating persons providing professional investigative and security services.
 Also, the board oversees the regulation of armed security personnel.

 Ohio